 Under the Agreement of Restructuring, a not-for-profit captive insurance company was formed.
 This new insurance company, Guaranty Association Benefits Company ("GABC"), is being managed by insurance professionals and independent directors and owned by state insurance guaranty associations.
-The Superintendent will maintain a level of oversight that provides for the monitoring of GABC to ensure that it is operating in compliance with the provisions of the Agreement of Restructuring.
+Under Article 2 of the Agreement of Restructuring, the Liquidator of ELNY has the authority to make examination into the affairs of GABC for the purpose of ascertaining compliance with the Agreement of Restructuring and other written agreements.